pydanny/pydanny.github.com/posts2013/2013-07-18-travel-tips-for-geeks-preventing-theft.rst

 I've heard this several times from local residents or travelers, often about places with statistically high crime rates.
 You'll hear it too.

 All that means is that they've either been lucky or unobservant.
-It's better to be careful and avoid a miserable trip.
+It's better to avoid a miserable trip by being a least a little careful with your identity, money, and electronics.

 Listen to warnings before you go places
 --------------------------------------------